 Coconut oil– Coconut oil is known for its antibacterial and antiviral action.
 Take in small amounts, as too much coconut oil can kill too many bad guys too quickly and cause a die-off reaction.

 Remember, always judge the severity of the fever by their behavior.
 A fever can be your body’s friend, but it can also be a sign of a more serious illness.
-For a fever over 104 F, a person that’s lethargic and not drinking fluids, stiff neck, convulsions, or other serious symptoms, seek medical attention.
+If a person is lethargic and not drinking fluids, not urinating, has a stiff neck, convulsions, or other serious symptoms, seek medical attention.